 Fancy something altogether less strenuous?
 Hang out for the afternoon in the lovely town called Halls Gap, situated in the heart of the Grampians.
 Grab a drink and an afternoon meal from one of the many bars and cafes.
 Then, as the sun starts to descend, drive on up to one of the numerous lookouts around.
 One of the most famous is called the Balconies.
 Watching the sun go down over this incredible National Park is an experience you’ll never forget.
 If you’re ever in the area, then I wholeheartedly suggest you head over to the Grampians.
 You won’t regret visiting this underrated destination in Australia! – Danny, What’s Danny Doing?

 Mount Gambier is South Australia’s second largest city.
 It’s located almost exactly half way between Adelaide and Melbourne, and is a perfect stopping off place before or after travelling along the Great Ocean Road.
-The city is located in an area that in ancient times was covered with volcanos, so it now has many natural attractions that reflect this, such as caves under the city, the stunning Blue Lake that sits in the crater of a now dormant volcano, and sinkholes that have been turned into magnificent gardens.
+The city is located in an area that was covered with volcanos in ancient times.
+It now has many natural attractions that reflect this, such as caves under the city, the stunning Blue Lake that sits in the crater of a now dormant volcano, and sinkholes that have been turned into magnificent gardens.
 Nearby there have been significant fossil finds, with caves and museums showing the ancient creatures that lived in the area.
-And since you are in South Australia, you are not too far away from a wine region, in this case the Coonawarra region is a perfect day trip.
+And since you are in South Australia, you are not too far away from a wine region.
+The Coonawarra region is a perfect day trip.

 During summer there are great beaches nearby, and freshwater ponds and caves that provide snorkelling and scuba diving opportunities.
 A quirky winter attraction are the glow-in-the-dark Ghost Mushrooms than grow throughout the pine forests in May and June.
 Mount Gambier is also a hub for music festivals, with one each summer that features popular Australian artists, and each winter it is the host of a three day Jazz competition and festival. – Josie, Josie Wanders